You are here

 Participation in a work trial or the Employer Incentive Scheme

 It is expected that, as a general rule, where a client has been participating in a work trial or the Employer Incentive Scheme as part of a vocational rehabilitation program, a workplace assessment will have been conducted as part of ensuring that the client has a safe working environment on commencing employment, given their accepted conditions and medical restrictions.
 Workplace aids or appliances would then be provided through the client’s vocational rehabilitation plan prior to the client commencing their employment.
-Further information about Worksite Assessments in these circumstances can be found in section 9.7 of the Rehabilitation Policy Guide.
+Further information about Worksite Assessments in these circumstances can be found in section 9.7 in this library.